utopia-foss/utopia/dune/utopia/models/SimpleEG/README.md

 ### Iteration Step – Time in Steps

-An interaction step consists of two steps:
+An interaction step consists of two stages:

 1. _Play the games_: Every player plays with all players in her neighborhood the game defined by the interaction matrix.
 The payoffs of the games are summed up and stored as a property of the players.